joaoandreporto/adc25-workshop/README.md

 - CMake 3.22 or newer,
 - a build system like ninja (recommended), MSBuild (bundled with Visual Studio), xcode-build (bundled with Xcode), or make (UNIX Makefiles)

-Once this is in place, you can run classic CMake commands:
+Once this is in place, run these CMake commands:

 ```bash
 # Downloads C++ dependencies and generates the project for ninja (check CMakePresets.json for other generators)